cambridge-cares/TheWorldAvatar/Agents/NUSDavisWeatherStationAgent/README.md

 ### Requirements
 It is required to have access to a knowledge graph SPARQL endpoint and Postgres database.
 These can run on the same machine or need to be accessible from the host machine via a fixed URL.

 This can be either in form of a Docker container or natively running on a machine.
-It is not in the scope of this README to explain the set-up of a knowledge graph triple store or Postgres database..
+It is not in the scope of this README to explain the set-up of a knowledge graph triple store or Postgres database.

 ### Property files
 For running the agent, three property files are required: